2025 Law and Humanities Workshop for Junior Scholars CFP

 For more information, please send an email inquiry to lawandhumanitiesworkshop@gmail.com

-Simon Stern, University of Toronto, Law & English, Chair
+Sarah Barringer Gordon, University of Pennsylvania, Law & History (emerita), Chair

 Riaz Tejani, University of Redlands, School of Business & Society